 World CP Day

-UCP is also part of World CP Day, when generally takes place in October of each year.
-World CP Day is a global project in which education and awareness is spread throughout the world regarding cerebral palsy.
+UCP is also part of World CP Day, which generally takes place in October of each year.
+World CP Day is a global project in which education and awareness regarding cerebral palsy are spread throughout the world.

-In addition to UCP, World CP Day is led by nonprofit charities across the world, in over 30 countries.
+In addition to UCP, World CP Day is led by nonprofit charities in over 30 countries.